MailTape/MailTape-v1/_posts/2014-06-15-Pendentif.md

 #Their morning selection

 ## Blood Orange - You're Not Good Enough
-_Pendentif:_ **"**This is the song to listen when you get out of the shower, just before joining buddies for a countryside Sunday barbecue.
+_Pendentif:_ **"**This is the song to listen when you get out of the shower, just before joining buddies for a countryside Sunday barbecue.**"**

 ##Matthewdavid - In My World
-_Pendentif:_ **"**Perfect for awakening Sunday when you went to bed at 6am after a good party, in your garden, in the sun with a cup of coffee.
-You don't know if it's your brain that still spin or if it's the song.
+_Pendentif:_ **"**Perfect to wake up on Sunday morning when you went to bed at 6am after a good party, in your garden, under the sun, with a cup of coffee.
+You don’t know if it’s your brain that still spin or if it’s the song.**"**

 ##Rhye - 3 Days
 _Pendentif:_ **"**We chose this title, but this is all the album that you need to listen.
-Perfect for a chilling Sunday under the quilt with your love.
+Perfect for a chilling Sunday under the quilt with your love.**"**

 <p id="outroduction">
 That’s all folks!
 A big thank to [Pendentif](https://www.facebook.com/pendentif?fref=ts "Pendentif Facebook") for their selection.
 Thanks for listening and enjoy your sunday !